dcd018/nomadscribe/README.md

 #### How it was built

-Integrates [ArweaveID](https://github.com/shenwilly/arweaveID)!
+Integrates with [ArweaveID](https://github.com/shenwilly/arweaveID)!
 Nomadscribe is a React App that uses the HTML5 Location API.
 It utilizes OSM Nominatim to reverse geocode your location and tags a transaction with geohash prefixes at all possible precisions that eventually gets mined to an Arweave block.
 In first determining the precision of a current viewport by comparing it’s bounds to metric dimensions for cells covered by various string lengths in a worst case scenario at the equator, any transaction submitted at the same precision or zoom level can be queried with ArQL and displayed on a map.

 #### How it works